Collodion process: Use

 Despite its disadvantages, wet plate collodion became enormously popular.
 It was used for portraiture, landscape work, architectural photography, and art photography.
 The largest collodion glass plate negatives produced in the nineteenth century were made in Sydney, Australia, in 1875.
 They were made by the professional photographer Charles Bayliss with the help of a wealthy amateur photographer Bernhard Otto Holtermann, who also funded the project.

 Bayliss and Holtermann produced four known glass negatives all of which were taken from Holtermann's purpose-built camera in the tower of his mansion in North Sydney.
 Two were 160 x 96.5 cm (5.1 ft x 3.08 ft) and formed a panorama of Sydney Harbour from Garden Island to Miller's Point.
 The other two were 136 x 95 cm (4.4 x 3.1 feet) and were of the Harbour and Garden Island and Longnose Point.
 Three of the four are now held by the State Library of New South Wales.

 The wet plate process is used by a number of artists and experimenters who prefer its aesthetic qualities to those of the more modern gelatin silver process.
 World Wet Plate Day is staged annually in May for contemporary practitioners.
 Oskar Barnack Award winning photojournalist and contemporary collodion wet plate artist Charles Mason finds an artistic appeal in the uncertainty of the results of a wet plate photograph that cannot be recreated with modern digital photography.
-Mason says "If you plan it, then it becomes contrived, If you just let it happen, it’s the gods helping you out.”
+Mason says "If you plan it, then it becomes contrived, If you just let it happen, it's the gods helping you out."
 In 2018 Mason completed an artist-in-residency program with Denali National Park where he produced 24 collodion wet plate images of the park.

 Search for a dry collodion process

 The extreme inconvenience of exposing wet collodion in the field led to many attempts to develop a dry collodion process, which could be exposed and developed sometime after coating.
 A large number of methods were tried, though none were ever found to be truly practical and consistent in operation.
 Well-known scientists such as Joseph Sidebotham, Richard Kennett, Major Russell, and Frederick Charles Luther Wratten attempted but never met with good results.

 Typically, methods involved coating or mixing the collodion with a substance that prevented it from drying quickly.
 As long as the collodion remained at least partially wet, it retained some of its sensitivity.
 Common processes involved chemicals such as glycerin, magnesium nitrate, tannic acid and albumen.
 Others involved more unlikely substances, such as tea, coffee, honey, beer, and seemingly unending combinations thereof.

-Many methods worked to an extent; they allowed the plate to be exposed for hours, or even days, after coating.
-They all possessed the chief disadvantage, that they rendered the plate extremely slow.
+Many methods worked to an extent; they allowed the plate to be exposed hours, or even days, after coating.
+They all possessed the chief disadvantage, that they rendered the plate extremely slowly.
 An image could require anywhere from three to ten times more exposure on a dry plate than on a wet plate.